 Architectural styles are subject to the tastes, fashion and trends of a given era.
 Some architecture stands the test of time.
 Some age less gracefully and can quickly, embarassingly look dated.
 Sometimes these become the targets of aesthetic derision, only to become “re-discovered” and re-appreciated decades later and once again deemed “cool.”

-The futuristic “Googie” architecture of the 1960sis one example.
-It is both loved and loathed, but its historical significance cannot be overlooked, especially as time passes and surviving examples of it become fondly familiar landmarks.
+The futuristic “Googie” architecture of the 1960s is one example.
+It is both loved and loathed, but its historical significance cannot be overlooked, especially as time passes and surviving examples of it become scarcer and more fondly familiar landmarks.

 Zebra House Coffee is probably the best place to get an espresso coffee in the surf-mecca Southern California town of San Clemente.
 It’s a laidback cafe and a fine space to sip on an iced Americano while flipping through back issues of Surfer magazine.
 In fitting SoCal fashion, Zebra offers a drive-thru service, and it has this cool graffiti-style, street-artsy mural painting for signage pointing customers in the right direction.